-Carolyn Spring, author of Recovery is my best revenge: my experience of trauma, abuse and dissociative identity disorder, documents in this, her second book, her journey through psychotherapy to heal and resolve trauma-based shame, which had resulted in a catastrophic mental breakdown in her early thirties and an eventual diagnosis of dissociative identity disorder (DID).
-She then embarked on a nearly ten year journey of psychotherapy through which she came to realise that shame had actually saved her life.
-However, the cost to this protective function is a life lived dissociated from feelings of joy, connection, love and belonging.
+This is my second book and in it I document my journey through psychotherapy to heal and resolve trauma-based shame, which had resulted in a catastrophic mental breakdown in my thirties and an eventual diagnosis of dissociative identity disorder (DID).
+I embarked on a nearly ten year journey of psychotherapy through which I came to realise that shame had actually saved my life.
+However, the cost to this protective function was a life lived dissociated from feelings of joy, connection, love and belonging.

 In this book I explore my pathway towards ‘Unshame’ using dramatised therapy sessions between me and some of the therapists I’ve worked with.
 I’ve aimed the book at both professionals and survivors and have tried to provide a fascinating insight into that most private and mysterious of places – the therapy room, and the mind.

 Publisher: Carolyn Spring Publishing

 Get a free 104-page Trauma Survivors’ Resource Guide when you join my mailing list.